grincc/agenda/notes/2022-12-06-community-meeting-notes.md

 We should also make sure that withdrawing is relatively easy and that at least two members can have the access, similar to the wallet.
 We could even make so that all members who have access to the Grin CC wallet, also have access to the mining pool account.

-__dtavarez__ : true. then we can open the debate in the forum and wait for someone to assume the responsibilities
+__dtavarez__ : true. then we can open the debate in the forum and wait for someone to assume the responsibilities.

 __anynomous__ : Maybe you can explain later in the CC chat how difficult or easy withdrawing is.